OVERVIEW

 14:15 - 15:15

-Session 4: Understanding the Vulnerabilities and Opportunities of digital technologies in Cybersecurity
+Session 4: Understanding the Vulnerabilities and Opportunities of Digital Technologies in Cybersecurity

 In an era of rapid technological advancements, cybersecurity stands at a crossroads—where emerging technologies create both opportunities and new vulnerabilities.
 This session will explore this duality, examining how innovations such as AI/ML, automation technologies, blockchain, edge computing and quantum are reshaping the cybersecurity landscape, offering immense potential for enhancing threat protection and resilience, while also introducing novel attack surfaces and vulnerabilities that malicious actors can exploit.
 It will feature real-world case studies, discuss innovative approaches to threat protection, and examine the critical need for robust but adaptive regulatory frameworks and international collaboration in this area.
 This will foster a dialogue on how to effectively harness the power of technology while mitigating its inherent risks, ultimately contributing to a more secure and resilient digital future.